 incurred in connection with the preparation and execution of such transactions, including the fees payable to third parties, are borne by the Company".
 Based on our interpretation of the abovementioned paragraph of the Prospectuses, we believe that the Management Company is responsible for all costs deriving from securities lending operations (payable or not to third-parties or in-house agents and depositaries), for which it charges a flat rate of the revenue earned from these transactions in order to cover them.
 Therefore, we believe that when the actual split between the Management Company and other entities involved in the securities lending operations (except the borrower) is not further disclosed, the revenue distribution (for the purposes of this paper) is that indicated in the Prospectus: 51% for the Fund and 49% to the Management Company.
+According to the Annual Reports of 2018, the two Deka ETFs that actually performed securities lending, 65% of the revenue was distributed to the Fund and 35% to the Management Company.
+This information is not listed, however, under the "securities lending" section (as usual), but under "securities financing transactions".
 10. Commerzbank (ComStage) For the three Commerzbank's ComStage UCITS ETFs, the analysis has been straightforward.
 The KIIDs do not contain any mention of securities lending transactions, however the Prospectus specifies a single fixed split of 70% - 30% of revenues between the Funds and the Management Company, which will be liable for all direct and indirect operational costs incurred from SFT - which is in line with the provisions adopted by BaFin in 2018, but still six time more costly than the best in class.
-V. Policy recommendations In light of the findings in this research paper, BETTER FINANCE puts forward four policy recommendations for ESMA and national competent authorities in the field of EPMT, in particular securities lending transactions: - 1.
+According to the Annual Reports, for two of the ComStage ETFs we found these did not undertake securities lending in 2018.
+V. Policy recommendations In light of the findings in this research paper, BETTER FINANCE puts forward three policy recommendations for ESMA and national competent authorities in the field of EPMT, in particular securities lending transactions: 1.
 For ESMA to investigate why costs of securities lending vary from 5% to 49% (one to ten) of revenues from one fund manager to the other.
 Pending any further explanations from fund managers, BETTER FINANCE strongly suspects that a part of securities lending profits is not returned to fund investors as it should.
-One solution could be to cap the cost charged by the MC/SLA at 5% of securities lending revenues (as achieved by one leading player), or to disclose/explain clearly why MC/SLA costs would be higher than this cap. - 2.
-For ESMA, to clarify in the Guidelines the obligation of UCITS Management Companies to disclose in Section 1 of the KIID, as per Article 7(2)d of the KIID Regulation, whether securities lending transactions are employed and to what limit of the portfolio. - 3.
-For ESMA, to clarify in the Guidelines the obligation of UCITS Management Companies to disclose in Section 3 of the KIID, pursuant to Article 12(1), the level of direct and indirect operational costs either as a percentage or an absolute number that will be deducted from the revenue generated.
-In line with one of the initial observations of this paper, since some Management Companies disclose the aforementioned in the KIID and some only in the Prospectus, ESMA should ensure a level playing field and &lt;sup>21 Our translation, original here: "Die Gesellschaft erhält für die Anbahnung, Vorbereitung und Durchführung von Wertpapierdarlehensgeschäften und Wertpapierpensionsgeschäften für Rechnung des Fonds eine pauschale Vergütung in Höhe von bis zu 49 % der Erträge aus diesen Geschäften.
+One solution could be to cap the cost charged by the MC/SLA at 5% of securities lending revenues (as achieved by one leading player), or to disclose/explain clearly why MC/SLA costs would be higher than this cap. &lt;sup>21 Our translation, original here: "Die Gesellschaft erhält für die Anbahnung, Vorbereitung und Durchführung von Wertpapierdarlehensgeschäften und Wertpapierpensionsgeschäften für Rechnung des Fonds eine pauschale Vergütung in Höhe von bis zu 49 % der Erträge aus diesen Geschäften.
 Die im Zusammenhang mit der Vorbereitung und Durchführung von solchen Geschäften entstandenen Kosten einschließlich der an Dritte zu zahlenden Vergütungen trägt die Gesellschaft".
 Since there was no specific disclosure, we could not ascertain the existence of an SLA per se.